andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/definitions.markdown

   println!("async c");
 }

 // runs "asyncronously", not at "the same time."
-Allows yielding. async fn run_async() {
+Allows yielding to the caller of `run_async` and doing tasks in between async fn run_async() {

-  // first A polls runs a
   do_a_async().await;

-  // then next B polls runs b
   do_b_async().await;

-  // then next C polls runs c
   do_c_async().await;
 }
 ```